-Nomination petitions may begin circulation 91 days prior to the date of the election to obtain signatures to place a candidate on the ballot.
+Petitioners may begin obtaining signatures 91 days prior to the date of the election in order to place a candidate on the ballot.
 Deadline to file petitions with the Town Clerk is 71 days prior to the election date.

-- Councilmember candidates are required to obtain signatures of at least twenty-five registered electors residing within the nominee’s district
+- Councilmember candidates are required to obtain signatures of at least 25 registered electors residing within the nominee’s district

 - Registered electors may only sign one Councilmember nomination petition for a candidate for the district in which the elector resides

-- Mayoral candidates are required to obtain signatures of at least ten registered electors from each of the six election districts
+- Mayoral candidates are required to obtain signatures of at least 10 registered electors from each of the six election districts

 - Registered electors may only sign one nomination petition for Mayor